tjmckinley/MetaWards/doc/source/tutorial/part03/03_lockdown.rst

 -------------------------

 We can write a custom advance function that represents a lockdown.
-To do this we will assume that there are no new infections during a lockdown.
+To do this we will assume that there are no new work infections during a lockdown.
-We want to create an iterator that advances normally before the lockdown is triggered, and then advances using the lockdown function afterwards.
+We want to create an iterator that advances normally before the lockdown is triggered, and then advances using only the play function afterwards.

 To do this, create a new python file called ``lockdown.py``, and copy in;